 Your Checklist for Creating a Data Strategy Document

-Next, you’ll need a data strategy document to organize processes and methodologies for each key data activity involved in a major transformation.
-While this is not an exhaustive list, and each topic warrants its own deep dive, it’s a good start to get going with your data due diligence:
+Of course, you’ll need to formalize your data strategy into a data strategy document and playbook that organizes processes and methodologies for each key data activity and helps to ensure a consistent and disciplined deployment approach along the enterprise data transformation roadmap.
+While this is not an exhaustive list, and each topic warrants its own deep dive, it’s a complete table of contents that will drive your strategy creation activities.

-- Data standards definition and documentation approach (including policies and regulatory requirements)
+- Establish data standards definition and documentation approach (including policies and regulatory requirements)

-- Data organization definition and security (roles and responsibilities)
+- Agree on data organization definition and security (roles and responsibilities)

-- Data flow and lineage, origin to archive strategy (create/update/obsolete/ archive)
+- Document data flow and lineage and origin to archive strategy (create/update/obsolete/archive)

 - Provide current state technical architecture landscape

-- Perform an inventory of data resources (databases, content management, catalogs)
+- Perform inventory of data resources (databases, content management, catalogs)

 - Develop future state architecture map as part of the deployment scope